peterdemin/peterdemin.github.io/source/12_articles/59-iced-water.rst

 The formula above doesn't take into consideration:

 1. Room air warming up water as the ice melts.
-2. Volume of water increasing from the melted ice.
-With 89 grams from molten ice, I need only 9 ounces of water initially to get 12 ounces of ice-cold water.
+2. The volume of water increases from the melted ice.
+With 89 grams of molten ice, I need only 9 ounces of water to get 12 ounces of ice-cold water.
+3. The convection varies significantly as the water temperature changes.
+   100 J/s might be true for room temperature, but it evidently takes more than 10 minutes for all ice cubes to melt completely.
+   But this is fine, water is cold enough for carbonation purposes.